 - By merging data from various sources, create new tables

 - Retrieve snapshots of data relationships

-QlikView is a Windows based application.
+QlikView is a Windows-based application.
 QlikView architecture is separated between different roles.
-Its front end enable us to visualize the processed data whereas its back end provides security for QlikView documents.
+Its front end enables us to visualize the processed data whereas its back end provides security for QlikView documents.
 It is composed of 3 main components:

 - QlikView Server

 - QlikView Publisher

 - QlikView Desktop

 Moreover, it also contains few more components like QlikView Management Console and QlikView User Access.
 All these components contribute and help QlikView to design and develop applications.

 Before digging into its architecture, let us first explore all its components to know how and why they are used